GSA/challenges-and-prizes/1085-vets-job-matching-challenge.md

 ### Description
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

-<p>The goal of this challenge is to develop a job-matching tool that will be piloted in a <a href="https://www.dol.gov/agencies/vets/programs/tap" target="_blank">Transition Assistance Program (TAP)</a> Employment Workshop at selected base locations.
+<p>The goal of this challenge is to develop a job-matching tool that will be piloted in a <a href="https://www.dol.gov/agencies/vets/programs/tap" target="_blank" rel="noopener">Transition Assistance Program (TAP)</a> Employment Workshop at selected base locations.
 If the tool is effective, it could be added to the Employment Workshop curriculum for all transitioning service members.</p>
 <p>In 2018, the Department of Labor (DOL), the Department of Defense (DOD), and the Department of Veterans’ Affairs (VA) began a cross-agency effort to understand the transition of a Service member from active duty to civilian employment, from the perspective of the individual navigating this process—not the perspective of the Federal organizations that exist to support a plethora of programs.
 The agencies built a journeymap of this process and found a recurring theme: navigating the “sea of support” and resources relating to the job search can be a challenging task.</p>
 <p><img src="{{ site.baseurl }}/assets/images/challenge-content/Vets-Employment-Challenge-sealsV1.jpg"></p>
 <p>Veterans complete their military service with unique and technical skillsets that bring value to all sectors of the economy, but can encounter challenges framing their experience and skills for civilian employers.
 American businesses report that they are also missing an opportunity to attract and retain a capable, competent workforce, and recognize the value in veterans and spouses.</p>